hansbjerkevoll/utility-general/README.md

-# utility-java
+# utility-general
-A collection of different utility classes written in Java.
+A collection of different utility classes and functions.